-Many summer cruise routes combine the major islands of Madeira, Gran Canaria and Tenerife with destinations on Europe's Atlantic Coast; the perfect way to include tours of France's wine country, Portugal's Algarve and the United Kingdom.
+Many northern summer cruise routes combine the major islands of Madeira, Gran Canaria and Tenerife with destinations on Europe's Atlantic Coast; making it the perfect way to include tours of France's wine country, Portugal's Algarve and the United Kingdom.

 The flora and fauna of the Atlantic archipelagos developed independently of any continent, resulting in a variety of unique ecosystems.
 The region is a melting pot of European and African influences, particularly in independent Cape Verde.